CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ### EO data at CSC

 Some Finnish EO datasets are available locally at CSC.
-A STAC catalog for all spatial data available at CSC is currently in progress.
-You can find more information about it and its current content from the [Paituli STAC page](https://paituli.csc.fi/stac.html).
+[Paituli STAC](https://paituli.csc.fi/stac.html) includes all raster data available at CSC.

 * **Landsat mosaics** in Puhti.
 * **Sentinel-2 L2A data**, selection of cloud-free tiles in Allas.